 A narrow opening connects the pool to the sea, allowing fresh seawater to flow in.
 The crystal-clear water shifts between shades of emerald green and deep blue, depending on the sunlight and depth.

 Although Voulolimni does not offer any sand, it provides a peaceful and scenic spot for swimming.
-The rocky shoreline allows easy access to the water, especially for those wearing water shoes.
-Since the rocks can be slippery, proper footwear ensures safety.
+The rocky shoreline allows easy access to the water and since the rocks can be slippery, proper footwear ensures safety.

 Voulolimni remains undeveloped, so visitors must bring their own supplies.
 No restrooms, snack bars, or sunbeds exist at the site.
 However, a few stone benches and some shade from nearby trees provide a basic place to rest.